Meet your Co-op Staff and Board of Directors

-Jami Nelson, Secretary
+Jami Nelson, Vice President

-Jami Nelson is the Secretary of the Crow Wing Food Co-Op’s board of directors.
+Jami Nelson is the Vice President of the Crow Wing Food Co-Op’s board of directors.
 Jami co-chairs the CWFC Deli Committee and owns her own juicing and smoothie business—Just Juice, through which she creates juices and smoothies for sale at the co-op and other entities around the BLA.
 Jami has a deep desire to bring knowledge and understanding of healthy living and sustainable choices to the people of our community.

 Amy Manselle, Treasurer